A Guide to Air Compressor Fittings

 Air compressor fittings are attachments that maintain a consistent flow of air and pressure throughout the compressor.
 Each fitting has a different role, but they are all crucial to managing your unit’s health and functionality.

-When it’s time to replace the fittings on your air compressor, you want to start by checking the size you need.
-Most air compressor fitting sizes follow the National Pipe Tapered (NPT) standard, which denotes the thread size.
+When it’s time to replace the fittings on your air compressor, start by checking the size you need.
+Most manufacturers follow the National Pipe Tapered (NPT), which refers to a fitting’s thread size.
+This sizing indicates which parts are compatible, so you already know which ones will fit before installing them.
 Using an NPT chart, you should measure and determine the size of your pipes for a fitting.
-With that information, you can source the various air compressor fittings you may need.
+You can source the various air compressor fittings you may need with that information.

 Couplers

 Couplers facilitate the connection of an air tank or air compressor to the air lines.
-When the air hose is disconnected, the coupler closes to prevent air from escaping.
+When you disconnect the hose, the coupler also closes to seal in the air.
 Couplers come in a range of styles, including automotive, industrial, ARO and V-style.

 There are two main types of couplers — automatic and manual.
-Automatic fittings allow you to plug your air lines in directly.
+Automatic fittings allow you to plug in your air lines directly.
 They also quickly seal the air opening when the hose or male part is removed, allowing the O-ring or female connection to close completely.
-Manual couplers require you to pull on the collar of the coupler to insert and remove the air hose.
-When you remove the line, hold it tightly — the coupler will abruptly expel the tool as compressed air escapes.
+Manual couplers have a collar you must pull on to insert and remove the hose.
+Hold onto the hose tight as you remove it.
+It will shoot out as the compressed air pushes it out of the coupler.

 Plugs